tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### Questionnaire

-✋ I KNOW "finite element method"
+✋ I KNOW "partial differential equations (PDE)"

-✋ I KNOW "differential equation"
+✋ I KNOW "finite element method (FEM)"

 +++

-### What is the finite element method (FEM)?
+### 🤔 What is PED? 🤔 What is FEM?

 - The behavior of all physical phenomena (electrical, thermal, elastic, etc.) can be expressed by differential equations.
 - FEM is a method of solving differential equations.